HISTORY OF PASCO COUNTY

 In the 1920s the New Port Richey Press recommended Cotee over Cootie.

-PLATHE ROAD was named for Louis B. Plathe (1891-1978), who lived on the road for about 60 years, until his death in 1977 at age 86, according to Glen Dill.
-He was born in Norway.
+PLATHE ROAD was named for Louis B. Plathe (1891-1978), who lived on the road for about 60 years.

 PLEASANT PLAINS.
 MacManus has: “Sometimes stagecoach stops took the names of families that lived nearby.
 The Pleasant Plains stop, just south of Brooksville, probably got its name from all the people with the first name of Pleasant who lived nearby, like Pleasant Gold.”